epfl-lasa/kuka-rviz-simulation/README.md

  ```
 The ```kuka_fri_bridge``` will be publishing the ```/joint_states```topic.

- 2. If you are using the epfl-lasa standard interface packages ([lwr_interface](https://github.com/epfl-lasa/lwr-interface) and [fri-library-ros](https://github.com/epfl-lasa/fri-library-ros)) you can just run robot_mirror and rviz as follows:
+ 2. If you are using the epfl-lasa standard interface packages ([lwr_interface](https://github.com/epfl-lasa/lwr-interface) and [fri-library-ros](https://github.com/epfl-lasa/fri-library-ros)) within your control node, you can just start-up robot_mirror and rviz as follows:

  ```
  $ roslaunch kuka_lwr_bringup lwr_realtime_viz.launch